-- 1) Fraud is defined in the EER. - 2) In case of detected fraud the student is informed by the Examiner; the student does not receive a mark or feedback on the quality of the work handed in.
+- In case of detected fraud the student is informed by the Examiner; the student does not receive a mark or feedback on the work handed in.
 The Examiner informs the Programme Manager and Examination Board in writing in all cases of fraud using the Fraud report form.
-The Programme Manager deals with a first case of fraud.
-The Examination Board deals with repeated cases of fraud, and fraud in the MSc Research, Academic and Research phase, or Final Assignment exam.
-The Examination Board hears both parties and decides on proper action. - 3) The Examination Board can decide that the student is excluded from all tests for a certain period of time, with a maximum of one year.
-In case of severe or repeated fraud the Executive Board of the University can decide, advised by the Examination Board, to expel the student from the course or programme. - 4) In case the student has committed fraud in the MSc Research, Academic and Research phase or Final Assignment exam and decides to return to finish the exams after exclusion, the old Thesis or Final Assignment is invalidated and a new topic has to be chosen.
+The Programme Manager deals with a first case of fraud. - 3) The Examination Board deals with repeated cases of fraud, and fraud in the MSc Research, Academic and Research phase, or Final Assignment exam.
+The Examination Board hears both parties and decides on proper action. - 4) Measures or penalties: - The Examination Board can decide that the student is excluded from all tests for a certain period of time, with a maximum of one year.
+In case of severe or repeated fraud the Executive Board of the University can decide, advised by the Examination Board, to expel the student from the course or programme. - 5) In case the student has committed fraud in the MSc Research, Academic and Research phase or Final Assignment exam and decides to return to finish the exams after exclusion, the old Thesis or Final Assignment is invalidated and a new topic has to be chosen. - 6) In case of a second fraud case: the exam will be graded as a Fail or declared as invalid.
+A new assignment needs to be done by the student.
+A repair option is not possible.